Electrostatics/electrostatics.github.io/examples/running_apbs_through_pdb2pqr_web_portal.md

 #### Generating the PQR

 We'll perform this example with Fusarium solani cutinase (PDB ID 1CUS), a lipolytic enzyme with a catalytic serine accessible to solvent.
-Go to the PDB2PQR web portal and enter a PDB ID or upload a PDB file.
+Go to the <A href="http://nbcr-222.ucsd.edu/pdb2pqr">PDB2PQR web portal</A> and enter a PDB ID or upload a PDB file.
 Choose your options for PDB2PQR and click "Submit".

 <img src="{{site.baseurl}}/img/pdb2pqr_webserver.png"/>